psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 To visit Erin sweet again,
 His hosts and Finn to see, —once dreaded.

-" My leave thou'lt get," the princess said,
+"My leave thou'lt get," the princess said,
-" Though grievous that we should have parted,
+"Though grievous that we should have parted,
 Lest home indeed when once thou’rt sped,
-Thou'lt not return, Oisin kindhearted. "
+Thou'lt not return, Oisin kindhearted."

 My blooming wife, what dost thou dread,
-Whilst I the white steed am commanding ?
+Whilst I the white steed am commanding?
 Him back to thee, I'll safely lead,
 And here again thou’lt see me landing.